 I worked with Co-Founder/CEO Pete Shalek to define the main business needs for Joyable as a company in its current transition.
 Following that I had an all-team meeting where we discussed brand as it was, and where it should be for entering into a B2B role.

 This is a critical step in defining a rebrand.
 It helps me understand where the company in general wants to move, and more importantly where they don't want to move.
-I also lead user testing calls with potential business partners to gather feedback on the brand and implement changes that would resonate more with benefits managers.
+I also lead user research with potential business partners to gather feedback on the brand and implement changes that would resonate more with benefits managers.

-I lead the team in a redesign of the product, unifying iOS, mobile web, and desktop.
-This created not only a better user experience, but a highly polished product that self-insured business would buy for their employees.
+This garnered not only a better user experience, but a highly polished product that self-insured business would buy for their employees.